Furniture Row Racing: Car No. 78 history

 At the 2017 Daytona 500, Truex was the race leader with two laps to go, but Kyle Larson passed him in the second turn and Truex ended up finishing 13th.
 At Las Vegas, Truex led the most laps (150) and became the first NASCAR driver to win all three stages.
 Truex and Brad Keselowski battled for the win late and with two to go, Keselowski had engine trouble and Truex scored his first victory of the season.
 At Kansas, Truex battled with Ryan Blaney all night and led the most laps with 104, beating out Blaney.
 At the Coca-Cola 600, Truex dominated, leading 273 laps while Erik Jones had a career best finish in seventh place, but Austin Dillon eventually won the race.
 Truex dominated again at Kentucky, winning all three stages and leading the most laps, battling Kyle Busch on several restarts throughout the race for the win.

 At the 2017 Brickyard 400, Truex battled Busch for the lead late in the race, but accidentally wrecked Busch, taking both himself and Busch out of the race and foiling Busch from being the first driver in the history of the speedway to three-peat.
 The wreck caused a lot of controversy in the Toyota operation.
 Following the incident, Furniture Row Racing and Joe Gibbs Racing suspended three No. 78 crew members for confronting Busch's crew chief Adam Stevens.

 Following all of their success throughout the playoffs and regular season, the No. 78 team won the 2017 Monster Energy NASCAR Cup Series at Homestead after leading a fitting 78 laps.

 Truex started off the season with an 18th-place finish in the Daytona 500, after being caught up in a late race wreck.
 For the next few weeks, he picked up top five finishes in five straight races, including two poles, and a win at California.
 Truex scored three additional wins at Pocono, Sonoma, and Kentucky.
 He stayed consistent enough to make it to the Championship 4.
 Truex finished second at Homestead and in the points standings.

 On September 4, 2018, Barney Visser announced that with the loss of major sponsor 5-hour Energy, he had no choice but to announce that the team would cease operation at the end of the 2018 season, one year after winning their first championship title.
-On November 7, 2018, it was announced that Truex and Pearn would move to the No. 19 team of Joe Gibbs Racing.
+On November 7, 2018, it was announced that Truex and Pearn would move to the No. 19 team of Joe Gibbs Racing replacing Daniel Suárez (who moved to the no. 41 car of Stewart–Haas Racing).
 The No. 78's charter was eventually sold to Spire Sports + Entertainment on December 4, 2018, and currently runs in the Cup Series as Spire Motorsports No. 77.